mesosphere/marathon/README.md

     mvn package

+### Production Mode

+To launch Marathon in *production mode*, you need to have both [Zookeeper][Zookeeper] and [Mesos][Mesos] running.
+The following command launches Marathon on Mesos in *production mode*.
+Point your web browser to `localhost:8080` and you should see the Marathon UI.

+    ./bin/start --master zk://zk1.foo.bar/mesos,zk2.foo.bar/mesos --zk_hosts zk1.foo.bar,zk2.foo.bar

+Note the different format of the `--master` and `--zk_hosts` options.
+Marathon uses `--master` to find the Mesos masters, and `--zk_hosts` to find Zookeepers for storing state.
+They are separate options because Mesos masters can be discovered in other ways as well.

 ### Local Mode

+Mesos local mode allows you to run Marathon without launching a full Mesos cluster.
+It is meant for experimentation and not recommended for production use.
+Note that you still need to run Zookeeper for storing state.
-The following command launches Marathon on Mesos in *local mode*, which is not how you would run it on your cluster.
+The following command launches Marathon on Mesos in *local mode*.
 Point your web browser to `localhost:8080` and you should see the Marathon UI.

-    bin/start --master local
+    ./bin/start --master local --zk_hosts localhost:2181

-### Production Mode
+### Configuration Options

-To launch Marathon in *production mode*, you need to have both [Zookeeper][Zookeeper] and Mesos running:

-    bin/start --master zk://zk1.foo.bar,zk2.foo.bar/mesos
+Run `./bin/start --help` for a full list of configuration options.

 ## Example API Usage